Mitral Valve Disease (MVD)

 How is MVD Diagnosed by my Vet?

-When your vet examines your dog, they may find signs relating to heart disease and congestive heart failure.
-Listening to your dog’s heart with a stethoscope will allow a vet to pick up a murmur if it is present.
-The heart rate and rhythm can also be assessed using a stethoscope.
-Your vet may also detect harsh sounds when listening to the lungs.
+When your vet examines your dog, they may find signs relating to heart disease.
+Listening to your dog’s heart with a stethoscope will allow a vet to detect a murmur and they may recommend further tests to establish if your dog has an enlarged heart.